American Council for Judaism: Early Reform anti-Zionism

-The rabbis of Reform Judaism had opposed Zionism prior to World War I, supporting freedom, democracy and equal rights for Jews in the countries where they lived.
-The influential American Jewish Committee was also anti-Zionist until 1918, when it shifted to a non-Zionist platform until the 1967 Six-Day War.
-The Central Conference of American Rabbis of the Reform movement declared itself officially neutral on Zionism in 1937.
+Before World War I, leading rabbis within Reform Judaism opposed Zionism, emphasizing freedom, democracy, and equal rights for Jews within their countries of residence.
+The American Jewish Committee opposed Zionism until 1918, when it adopted a non-Zionist stance that continued until the Six-Day War in 1967.
+In 1937, the Central Conference of American Rabbis declared official neutrality on the question of Zionism.